Maintenance Care and Storage

 * Pitch the Bell Tent far away from camp fires, the recommend distance is 10 meters from naked flames.

-* Your tent will need to be re-proofed for weather resistance approximately every 60 days of use.
-The tents are designed for occasional use.
+* Your tent will need to be re-proofed for weather resistance when droplets of water no longer run off the tent.

 1) It is in your interest to keep the canvas as clean as possible and remove stains when they first appear.